Apple's $29 iPhone battery replacement offer is available right now -- but supplies are limited

 After admitting to slowing down older iPhones, Apple subsequently apologized for the lack of transparency about the issue.
 In addition to the apology, the company also announced that iPhone owners would be able to replace their batteries at a discounted rate of $29 starting in late January.

-In an update to the original statement, Apple has now brought forward its replacement program so you can get new battery for your iPhone 6 (or later) handset starting right now.
+In an update to the original statement, Apple has now brought forward its replacement program so you can get a new battery for your iPhone 6 (or later) handset starting right now.
 Alternatively, you can do it yourself, with a discounted iFixit kit.

 See also: